-With all of the paperwork and administrative tasks that go into buying or selling a home, conveyancing usually ends up taking at least 6-8 weeks, but if any issues arise it can take three or more months.
+With all of the paperwork and administrative tasks that go into buying or selling a home, conveyancing usually ends up taking at least 6-8 weeks, but if any issues arise it can take three months or more.

-People sometimes grow frustrated waiting to hear back from their conveyancer during the slower parts of this process, so it’s important to make sure that you find a conveyancer who is efficient and trustworthy.
-It can also be a good idea to ask them for regular updates, even when there has not been much progress or at times when no action is required from you.
+People sometimes grow frustrated waiting to hear back from their conveyancer during the slower parts of this process, so it’s a good idea to search for a conveyancer with a reputation for being efficient and communicative.
+You may also want to ask them for regular updates, even when there has not been much progress or at times when no action is required from you.

 How do I find a conveyancer or solicitor?

 An estate agent might have an in-house conveyancer or solicitor, or one that they recommend.
-Remember: you don’t have to use them, and just because they’ve suggested using them, this doesn’t mean they’ll necessarily do the best job possible for you, so it may be better to find your own representative instead.
+Remember that you don’t have to use them, and may be better off finding your own representative instead.

-If you’re searching for a conveyancer, then the website for the Council for Licensed Conveyancers (CLC) provides a search tool that lets you search for licensed conveyancers by postcode.
-The search results will give you their contact details and let you know whether their firm is CLC-regulated.
+If you’re searching for a conveyancer, then the website for Specialist Property Law Regulator (Council for Licensed Conveyancers) provides a search tool that lets you search for licensed conveyancers in your area.
+The search results will give you their contact details and let you know whether their firm is regulated.